braedenlp/Braeden_BSE_Portfolio/index.md

 ## Challenges

 Some challenges I faced were soldering and putting the case on.
 Soldering was somewhat challenging due to the fact that the majority of the project was soldering and some parts were small which made it harder to be precise while keeping the project clean.
 Another challenge I faced was the case.
 In the beginning of putting the case on, the battery didn’t fully fit into the slot and the charger didn’t fit into the slot for the charger.

+## Next Steps

+The next steps I want to make is to start my main project and have functioning code for it.

 <!--# Other Resources/Examples
 One of the best parts about Github is that you can view how other people set up their own work.
 Here are some past BSE portfolios that are awesome examples.
 You can view how they set up their portfolio, and you can view their index.md files to understand how they implemented different portfolio components.